-This document seeks to present the malaria situation and its determinants in the Republic of the Union of Myanmar, the challenges of malaria control and strategies to be implemented to make a major impact on the burden over the next five years.
-It is hoped that this document will also help interested partners to intensify their support and increase their contributions to the fight against malaria in Myanmar, which has ramifications far beyond her national borders, partly because resistance to antimalarial medications is the most severe in the world, and partly because the malaria problem is shared with neighbouring countries.
+This document seeks to present the malaria situation and its determinants in The Republic of the Union of Myanmar, the challenges of malaria control and strategies to be implemented to make a major impact on the burden from 2010 to 2016.
+It is hoped that this document will also help interested partners to intensify their support and increase their contributions to the fight against malaria in Myanmar, which has ramifications far beyond her national borders, partly because antimalarial drug resistance situation is severe and partly because the malaria problem is shared with neighbouring countries.